circuitgraph/circuitgraph/docs/paper.md

 libraries and supporting community, and is unnecessarily verbose.
 These reasons motivate the development of our open source solution.
 While this software will directly benefit our lab as a research platform, it certainly has application in other environments such as the classroom.

 # Functionality

 The functionality of `CircuitGraph` has been tailored to our research needs, however, the library is easily extensible to many other applications of Boolean circuits.
+In the following sub sections, we highlight some of the library's key features.

 The core of the library is the `Circuit` class, which internally uses a `networkx.DiGraph` data structure from [@SciPyProceedings_11].
 The class implements key Boolean circuit functionalities